zextras/sps-carbonio-ha-ansible-setup/README.md

 - `carbonio_ldap` includes a playbook to install LDAP multi-master.

 ### 3. **PostgreSQL and Patroni**
-- `carbonio_patroni` includes 2 playbooks to sets up a PostgreSQL replica cluster and install Patroni for PostgreSQL HA management (second one includes HAProxy).
+- `carbonio_patroni` includes 2 playbooks to set up a PostgreSQL replica cluster and install Patroni for PostgreSQL management (second one includes HAProxy).

 ## Usage Notes

-- These playbooks can be executed individually to set up specific HA components.
+- These playbooks can be executed individually to set up specific Cluster Services Redundancy components.
-- For a **complete HA setup**, ensure all playbooks are executed in the correct sequence.
+- For a **complete Cluster Services Redundancy setup**, ensure all playbooks are executed in the correct sequence.

 ## Prerequisites